COVID-19 cases remain steady in Clearfield, Jefferson and Elk counties

-HARRISBURG — The number of confirmed COVID-19 cases increased by five cases in Clearfield County, bringing the total to 30, according to Tuesday's update from the Pennsylvania Department of Health.
+HARRISBURG — Both Clearfield and Elk counties each reported an increase of one confirmed COVID-19 case, according to Wednesday’s update from the Pennsylvania Department of Health.

-The number of confirmed cases in Elk and Jefferson counties remained the same, with Elk at five and Jefferson at seven, the latest update from the state said.
+Clearfield County’s total number of cases is at 31, while Elk County now has six total cases.
+Jefferson County remained unchanged with seven cases, the latest update from the state said.

 Elk County is the only of the three counties to report a death to date as a result of COVID-19.

-To date, the number of negative cases reported in Clearfield County is listed at 654, Elk County’s at 222 and Jefferson County’s at 384, according to the Department of Health.
+To date, the number of negative cases reported in Clearfield County is listed at 681, in Elk County at 224 and in Jefferson County at 390, according to the Department of Health.

 According to the latest report:

-— Clarion County’s number of cases remains the same, with 23 reported cases and one death.
+— Clarion County’s number of cases increased by one, with 24 reported cases now and one death.

-— Indiana County's number of cases remains the same, with a total of 76 reported cases and five deaths.
+— Indiana County’s number of cases increased by two, with a total of 78 reported cases and five deaths.

-— Centre County reported three new cases, bringing that county’s total to 122 cases and two deaths.
+— Centre County reported four new cases, bringing that county’s total to 126 cases and two new deaths, bringing the total to four.

 — Cameron County remains the same, with two reported cases.